Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 Moreover, even if the algorithm were perfect, it is not clear whether the constant advising approach used in prior work is the optimal way to interact with human decision makers and to inform them so as to improve their decisions.
 Specifically, it may be that providing the advice in every prediction will result in advice discounting or even disregard in the decision maker's judgment.
 Such behaviors have been demonstrated in other settings of users' interactions with technology \cite{kalsher2006,anderson2014}, and are related to the study of habituation \cite{rankin2009}, but have not been studied in behavioral literature on advice utilization.

-Finally, in the experiment of \cite{benCSCW} it is intriguing to see that while humans made significantly better predictions when they were assisted by the algorithm compared to making predictions without any assistance, their performance was still far worse than that of the algorithm alone.
+Finally, in the experiment of \cite{benCSCW} mentioned above, it is intriguing to see that while humans made significantly better predictions when they were assisted by the algorithm compared to making predictions without any algorithmic assistance, their performance was still far worse than that of the algorithm alone.
 This is despite the fact that the human decision makers constantly received the algorithmic prediction, and, in principle, could just have adopted its predictions and reached the algorithmic performance.
 This observation that a human assisted by an algorithm is still inferior to the algorithm alone is in fact typical in AI-assisted human decision making settings (e.g., \cite{lai2019,lai2020,jacobs2021}) and suggests that there is room to improve and extract more value from the interaction between the human and the AI.
+For a discussion of further related work, see Appendix \ref{app:further-related-work}.